dheimgartner/myThesis/NOTES.md

 - [~] Captionsetup => I like it below
 - [ ] Formatting numbers (not in `$` and big mark `
 - [ ] Why is doi in bibliography not red?
-- [ ] light blue references/links as Thoscha
+- [ ] Light blue references/links as Thoscha
+- [ ] longtable in `\ChapterInfoTable` adds to table index...

+## Author contributions

+Statement: all authors or author 1, author 2; next statement: authors

+|Study conception and design
+Design and implementation of surveys
+Data processing
+|Analysis and interpretation of results
+|Original draft
+|Writing, reviewing and editing
+|All authors reviewed and approved the final manuscript